Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 ~~~
 {: .language-python}

 We are now going to use the `interp_like` function.
-The [documentation] (https://xarray.pydata.org/en/stable/generated/xarray.DataArray.interp_like.html) tells us that this fucntion interpolate an object onto the coordinates of another object, filling out of range values with NaN.
+The [documentation](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.interp_like.html) tells us that this fucntion interpolates an object onto the coordinates of another object, filling out of range values with `NaN`.

 One important thing to know that is not clear in the documentation is that the coordinates and variable name to interpolate must all be the same.

+All variables in the `Dataset` that have the same name as the one we are interpolating to will be interpolated.

-Both dataset use lat and lon, but the model dataset uses `ts` and the obs dataset uses `sst`.
+Both of our datasets use lat and lon, but the model dataset uses `ts` and the obs dataset uses `sst`.
 Let's change the name of the model variable to `sst`.

 ~~~
 ds_model_mean=ds_model_mean.rename({'ts':'sst'})